adumont/emu6809/README.md

 - Some opcodes are 2 bytes long (10xx and 11xx), which break the simple opcode table and opcode decoding mechanism implemented in Emu6502.
 Impacts: OPCODES2 & BIND2 + new logic for FETCH and DECODE
 - Some instructions manipulate 16 bit values while other manipulate 8 bit values.
 Impacts low level words like >N which now needs a 16-bit version (>NW)
 - Some instructions manipulate both 8 and 16 bit registers.
 Impacts is additional logic is needed in higher level words (like in TFR, EXG...)
+- Flag handling (like overflow V or half-carry H) in Condition Code Register

 ## Reference